stzn/TIL/SwiftAutomatedTestStrategy/README.md

 Low coupling between tests and implementation details makes tests resilient to changes in production.
 This way, we’re free to change production implementation without breaking tests.

+Simple violation example is that when we change Array to Set for performance reasons, test code should not be updated.

 For example, assuming that there is a button which users can save data by tapping it.
 In a UIViewController test,  we want to simulate its tapping action.

 We can do this like the below.